 Speaking of bathroom tiles and the likes, be sure to take a look at our bathroom ideas if you're considering overhauling your existing space

-Find out all you need to know about how to clean tile grout in this guide, then check out our guide on how to clean tiles to complete the job.
+- Check out our guide on how to clean tiles to complete the job.

-1. How to clean tile grout with bleach
+1. Cleaning tile grout with bleach

-If you're using a heavier chemical cleaner, such as bleach, to clean tile grout, always open the windows to minimise fumes, and take care over what products you're using together.
+Either way, when cleaning tile grout in this way you should finish by rinsing down the area with a showerhead or wet cloth and allow the grout to dry fully before deciding if you need to take another run at it.
+And remember, if you're using a heavier chemical cleaner, such as bleach, to clean tile grout, always open the windows to minimise fumes, and take care over what products you're using together.

-Run a hot shower with the door and windows closed for a few minutes before you start cleaning.
-Then use one of the methods above, but swap the toothbrush for a small, soft material like cotton wool or cotton buds to get the bleach or baking soda mixture into the grouting in the corners of the shower.
+- Then, depending on whether you want to use a chemical cleaner or not, follow our tips for cleaning tile grout with bleach, or using a homemade cleaner as detailed above.
+But, instead of using a toothbrush, reach for a small, soft material like cotton wool or cotton buds to get the bleach or baking soda mixture into the grouting in the corners of the shower.

-Wiping down walls after your shower with a clean, dry cloth can help limit the grime and mould that water encourages.
+- Wiping down walls after your shower with a clean, dry cloth can help limit the grime and mould that water encourages.

 4. How to clean floor grout without scrubbing

 With the walls done, you can move on to cleaning grout between floor tiles.
 While you can use any of the methods listed above, if there's a large area, you might like to know how to clean floor grout without scrubbing, as this will not only save time but also reduce the likelihood of backache.